mkobaly/slackchatops/readme.md

 # SlackChatOps

-Easy to use Slack bot used for chatOps.
-This bot can be configured to run any number of actions via Slack and report the results back.
-All actions are configured via the config.yaml file giving you unlimited possibilities.
+ChatOps made easy.
+This is a zero coding required Slack bot to simplify your devops needs.
+This Slack bot can be configured to run any number of actions against a server.
+All actions are configured via the config.yaml file giving you unlimited actions and possibilities.

+For example, say you want to deploy your latest code against your development server.
+Let Slack do that for you.
+If your code can be deployed via the command line it can be run here.

 This is built on top of the below project that makes it easy to execute commands via Slack. https://github.com/shomali11/slacker